Number

 With the exception of high school students enrolled under Career and College Promise (CCP), all applicants and students who are not continuously enrolled or who have an expired Residency Certification Number are required to complete the North Carolina Residency Determination Service interview.

-Admission to certain Health and Wellness and Human Services and Public Safety programs is limited.
-These programs may require developmental or preparatory courses prior to admission.
-Students may obtain assistance in setting realistic academic and career goals by attending program-specific information sessions and advising conferences prior to applying to the program.
+Admission to certain programs is limited.
+These programs may require, degree completion, credit for prior learning, developmental or preparatory courses prior to admission.
+Students may obtain assistance in setting realistic academic and career goals by attending program-specific information sessions and advising meetings prior to applying to the program.
 Information session attendance is mandatory for certain limited-enrollment programs.

 A criminal background check and the following documentation may also be required to participate in certain programs’ clinical or practical training courses: